brockmanmatt/CoverageTrends/README.md

 # Major Changes:
 20200519 - switched to hourly instead of every 4 hours

+20200520 - switched to 30 minutes instead of every hour

 # Minor Additions

 20200518 - started :-

 20200519 - adding more sites

+20200519 - adding metadata about location on site

 # TODO